TOP

 Visit our Disclosure Hub to read our guidelines and policies.

-We are committed to building a strong foundation to support long-term decarbonization, including energy efficiency, renewable energy, carbon removal and carbon offsets.
+We are committed to building a strong foundation to support long-term decarbonization, with a focus on energy efficiency, renewable energy, and resilience.
 Lockheed Martin’s senior vice president, Ethics and Enterprise Assurance, has leadership oversight for these efforts and provides performance reporting to the Executive Leadership Team.
-To read more about the acceleration of our carbon strategy and approach to climate-related risk management, visit our Carbon Strategy website.
-To read more about our climate-related risk analysis, download our Latest Climate-Related Risks and Opportunities report, which is aligned with the Task Force on Climate-related Financial Disclosures (TCFD), and our 2023 Climate Disclosures Project (CDP) Report.
+To read more about our carbon strategy and approach to climate-related risk management, visit our Emissions Management website.
+To read more about our climate-related risk analysis, download our latest Climate-Related Risks and Opportunities report, which is aligned with the Task Force on Climate-related Financial Disclosures (TCFD), and our 2024 Climate Disclosures Project (CDP) Report.

 Enterprise Risk Management

 Management is responsible for executing the enterprise risk management (ERM) process and the day-to-day management and mitigation of risks, and the Board of Directors is ultimately responsible for Lockheed Martin’s risk oversight.
-Corporate executives provide the Board and its committees with reports on enterprise-wide, business area and strategic risks.
-Two primary components of the ERM process are an annual strategic and operational enterprise risk assessment and a biennial compliance risk assessment (CRA).
-Both assessments are associated with our sustainability strategy, but the latter intentionally integrates our sustainability initiatives to ensure a comprehensive approach to risk management.
-Approximately 800 subject matter experts across the company are surveyed on compliance risks and vulnerabilities in relation to sustainability matters.
-Risk owners are identified to address recommendations surfacing from the CRA.
+Corporate executives provide the Board and its committees with reports on enterprise-wide, business area, and strategic risks.
+Two primary components of the ERM process are an annual strategic and operational enterprise risk assessment and a biennial compliance risk assessment.
+Both risk assessments complement our sustainability strategy and our evaluated through a sustainability lens to ensure a comprehensive approach to risk management.
+Risk owners are identified to address recommendations surfacing from both assessments.
 The RCC and Integrated Risk Council review the outcomes of both assessments and their accompanied recommendations for mitigation actions.
 Their outcomes are subsequently reported to the Audit Committee of the Board of Directors.
-During the last compliance assessment in 2022, the use of artificial intelligence (AI) was one of the new emerging risk topics, and steps were taken to mitigate potential risks, such as including AI ethics in our Code of Ethics and Business Conduct and the development of a “consent-to-use” training program.
 The latest compliance risk assessment took place in the first quarter of 2024.

 Human Rights